tendermint/tendermint/docs/architecture/adr-74-timeout-params.md

 gossiped much more slowly.
 It therefore makes sense to keep `TimeoutPropose` and the `TimeoutProposeDelta` as parameters separate from the vote timeouts.

-`TimeoutCommit` is used by chains to ensure that validators wait enough time between the end of one height to the beginning of the next.
-The amount of time a validator should wait before beginning the next height is related to how slowly an application processes a state update and should therefore be separate from both the timeouts for proposal and for votes.
+`TimeoutCommit` is used by chains to ensure that the network waits for the votes from slower validators before proceeding to the next height.
+Without this timeout, the votes from slower validators would consistently not be included in blocks and those validators would not be counted as 'up' from the chain's perspective.
+Being down damages a validator's reputation and causes potential stakers to think twice before delegating to that validator.

+`TimeoutCommit` also prevents the network from producing the next height as soon as validators on the fastest hardware with a summed voting power of +2/3 of the network's total have completed execution of the block.
+Allowing the network to proceed as soon as the fastest +2/3 completed execution would have a cumulative effect over heights, eventually leaving slower validators unable to participate in consensus at all. `TimeoutCommit` therefore allows networks to have greater variability in hardware.
+Additional discussion of this can be found in [tendermint issue 5911][tendermint-issue-5911-comment] and [spec issue 359][spec-359].

 ## Alternative Approaches